BoogieMonster1O1/astropi/camera/init.md

 ## Enabling the camera

-On Raspbian 10, the camera is disabled by default.
-To enable the camera, follow these steps:
+On Raspbian 12, **the camera is enabled by default**.
+However, if not enabled, follow these steps:
 1. Open the Raspberry Pi Configuration tool by running `sudo raspi-config` in the terminal.
 2. Navigate to `Interfacing Options` and select `Camera`.
 3. Select `Yes` to enable the camera.